Trump prods Congress amid debate on immigration

-WASHINGTON (AP) — President Donald Trump warned Tuesday that it’s now or never when it comes to extending protections for young immigrants who have stayed in the country illegally.
+WASHINGTON (AP) — President Donald Trump warned Tuesday that it’s now or never when it comes to extending protections for young immigrants, while Senate Majority Leader Mitch McConnell threw his weight behind legislation based on the president’s priorities.

 Trump, in an early-morning tweet, said Congress must act now to provide legal protections to young “Dreamer” immigrants even as legislation faces an uncertain prospect in Congress.